kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 * Add field and label selectors to webhook authorization types.
 * Add field and label selectors to SelfSubjectAccessReview (SSAR), SubjectAccessReview (SAR), and LocalSubjectAccessReview.
 * Update node authorizer to restrict on nodeName field selector.
+* Add field and label selectors to CEL authorizer implementation.

 ### Non-Goals

 * Create a generic in-tree authorizer that manages field or label selectors.
 * Expand the audit surface area, since requestURI is already included
-* Expand the admission surface area (admission.Attributes, AdmissionReview, CEL authorizer implementation available to admission) since admission verbs don't support field/label selectors
+* Expand the admission surface area (admission.Attributes, AdmissionReview, available to admission) since admission verbs don't support field/label selectors